botcrypto-io/awesome-crypto-trading-bots/README.md

 ### Telegram

 * [Algotrading Crypto](https://t.me/algotradingcrypto) - A community for traders using algorithms, bots or auto trading software in crypto.
-* [Node.js Algo Traders](https://t.me/nodetraders) - A community for Node.js/JavaScript developers to collaborate in the world of algorithmic trading.
+* [Node.js Algo Traders](https://github.com/IOfate/nodetraders) - A community for Node.js/JavaScript developers to collaborate in the world of algorithmic trading.
 * [PineScripters](https://t.me/pinescripters) - The most active independent community of Pine Scripters on the planet.
 Share ideas, resources & learn.

+### Forums

+- [Algotrading Crypto](https://algotradingcrypto.com) - Official forum for community of traders using algorithms, bots or auto trading software in crypto.

 ### Forums